FireWallDragonDarkFluid/btre_project/README.md

 Django project

 Deploy URL: http://104.236.217.242/
-This is a website written in Django, deployed at Digital Ocean
+This is a website written in Django, deployed at Digital Ocean, a practice for learning Django